 One of our favorite Christmas crafts for kids is making homemade Christmas cards!
-This cute Christmas tree card can be adapted for a wide variety of ages!
+This cute Christmas tree card can be adapted for a wide variety of ages and is super easy!

 The kids and I are having SO much fun with all these Christmas crafts for kids!
 Our favorites so far are for sure our Chalk Stencil Christmas Tree Lights, Santa Star Ornament, and our Felt Christmas Tree Pins.
 However, I think after making these cute and colorful Christmas tree cards, they may have become front runners for our favorite Christmas craft this year!